 You're $99 away from FREE SHIPPING!

 Avocado oil is an excellent source of monounsaturated fat.
 The type of monounsaturated fat in avocado oil is called oleic acid.
 Many studies show oleic acid can reduce inflammation and help fight cancer.
-These same fatty acids also protect hair and skin, feeding them extra moisture and great nutrients.
+These same fatty acids also protect hair and skin, feeding them extra moisture and nutrients.

-Inside the fat of an avocado is a high concentration of vitamin E. The polyhydroxylated fatty alcohols in vitamin E reduce skin damage, lessen wrinkles, and also tighten skin.
+Inside the fat of an avocado is a high concentration of vitamin E. The polyhydroxylated fatty alcohols in vitamin E reduce skin damage, lessen wrinkles, and tighten skin.
 That means that while we primarily eat avocados to reap their protective benefits, another route to get their benefits is through topical application.

 Aerosol sprays are one of the main culprits of damaged hair.
 They can dry out your hair in as little as ten seconds if any heat is applied.

 Since aerosol sprays are often repeatedly used, this causes long-term damage and eventually can lead to hair loss.
 Years of spraying chemicals onto our scalps contribute to dry, itchy skin.
 While other causes can play a role, these chemicals are a physical stressor that upsets the balance of our scalp and hair health.

 Too many hair care products (including shampoos and conditioners) contain harmful chemicals, such as Sodium Lauryl Sulfate (SLS).
 Sulfates are responsible for dry skin, irritations, and even allergies.
 They cause a host of inflammatory responses (itchiness, eczema, etc.) and strip the natural oils your body produces to protect your hair and skin.
 That's why it's important to double-check for ingredients that could be harmful to you.
 Otherwise, more severe conditions could develop with time.

 But there is hope, even after years of frequent use!